“Future-spotting doesn't get much better than this.”

 - The blurring of story and game: How do you engage with it?

 - The blurring of entertainment and marketing: What function does it serve?

 - The blurring of fiction and reality: Where does one end and the other begin?

-In THE ART OF IMMERSION, longtime Wired contributing editor Frank Rose explains why this is happening, and what it means for us all.
+In THE ART OF IMMERSION, Wired correspondent Frank Rose explains why this is happening, and what it means for us all.